 Glass skin is often misunderstood as a dewy topcoat effect, but heavy shine alone rarely looks healthy.
 The better version comes from thinner layers that help the skin stay comfortably hydrated from underneath.
 Toners, essences, or lightweight serums can work well here when each layer has a reason to be there and the skin still feels breathable.

-That is why hydration layering beats product stacking.
+Hydration layering beats product stacking for a simple reason.
 When the skin is comfortably filled with water and sealed with enough moisture support, the glow looks clearer and less forced than it does with one overly rich finish.

-Which steps in a Korean skincare routine usually shape the glass skin look
+The Korean skincare steps that shape the glass skin look

 A gentle cleanse, one or two hydrating layers, a moisturizer that seals without suffocating, and daytime sunscreen already shape most of the glass skin effect.
 For some people, a calming serum helps if redness and roughness are blocking that smoother finish.
 What usually matters is not the most products but the cleanest handoff from one step to the next.